 Well, it is simple, but it will take hard work and dedication to live the healthy life style you want.
 Like anything else worth achieving in life, it takes time and practice.
 So don't be discouraged if it takes time, and many days of consistent practice to reach your goals.
 We aren't trying to create another fast fad diet plan; we want to daily trade your past food habits for a more healthy lifestyle, and by doing this also get a healthier body.

 Yes, there will be times when you go off the prescription.
 Is it ideal?
 No, but if we stick with eating the good fuel the majority of the time, and only eat the lesser fuel when choices are limited, our bodies will feel and perform better and last longer overall.
 Test drive it, try it out, see how you feel, how you perform.
-You can try it on your own, or participate with a buddy in one of our Kick Start Challenges: Click the button below for details.
+You can try it on your own, or participate with a buddy in one of our Kick Start Challenges.